devhomie/d3-github-api/README.md

  - Witht he elements created, we can make a start on the `update` function, which will draw the visualization.
    - First, create the scales based on the `data` and draw the axes.

+### Improving the Visualization

+- We'll implement some improvements to make the visualization more meaningful
+- We'll create a way to see more information about each repository and color-code the bars to show each repository's license type.
+- Also make sure the axes are properly labeled.